Process

 01.

-From this inventory, we may be able to supply an estimated quote and timeline for the project before proceeding to step 3.
+Based on the inventory provided, we may be able to supply an estimated quote and timeline for the project before proceeding to step 3.

 inventory